Morwenn/cpp-sort/docs/Measures-of-disorder.md

     -> Integer;
 ```

-It takes an integer `n` and returns the maximum value that the measure of presortedness can return for a collection of size `n`.
+It takes an integer `n` and returns the maximum value that the measure of disorder can return for a sequence of size `n`.

-## Available measures of presortedness
+## Available measures of disorder

-Measures of presortedness are pretty formalized, so the names of the functions in the library are short and generally correspond to the ones used in the literature.
+Measures of disorder are pretty formalized, so the names of the functions in the library are short and generally correspond to the ones used in the literature.

-In the following descriptions we use $X$ to represent the input sequence, and $|X|$ to represent the size of that sequence.

 ### *Block*